viviaxenov/fpw/README.md

 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive. -->

-# Welcome to fpw’s documentation!
+# Fixed-point problems in Wasserstein space

 Various statistical tasks, including sampling or computing Wasserstein barycenters, can be reformulated as fixed-point problems for operators on probability distributions: